The BlackBerry 10 Native SDK

 The BlackBerry 10 OS

 The BlackBerry 10 OS is a multitasking operating system built on the QNX Neutrino RTOS.
 The OS implements the minimum amount of software in the kernel space and runs other processes in the user space.
 By running most processes in the user space, the BlackBerry 10 OS can manage unresponsive processes in isolation.
-This architecture creates a responsive and secure environment by preventing damage to the operating system and other running applications.
+This architecture creates a responsive and secure environment by preventing damage to the operating system and other running apps.

 The BlackBerry 10 OS is tamper-resistant, resilient, secure, and efficient: